homermultitext/hmt-web/md/summer2014/vm/scripts.md

 # Summary of automated tasks in the HMT VM #

-Your editorial repository should include shell scripts that automate the following tasks.
+Your editorial repository includes shell scripts that automate several tasks in the HMT VM.

 ## Paleographic inventory ##

-To create a web page where you can visualize the paleographic inventory you created in ``:
+To create a web page where you can visualize the paleographic inventory you created in `collections/paleography.csv`:

     sh palview.sh